iIIusi0n/docker-machine-driver-qemu-macos/README.md

  - `--qemu-display-type` : Select type of display to use (sdl/vnc=localhost:0/etc)
  - `--qemu-nographic` : Use -nographic instead of -display none.
 Default: false
  - `--qemu-virtio-drives` : Use virtio for drives (cdrom and disk).
 Default: false
- - `--qemu-network`: Networking to be used: user, tap or bridge.
-Default: `user`
+ - `--qemu-network`: Networking to be used: vmnet-shared, vmnet-host or vmnet-bridged.
+Default: `vmnet-shared`
- - `--qemu-network-interface`: Name of the network interface to be used for networking.
-Default: `tap0`
+ - `--qemu-network-bridge`: Name of the network bridge to be used for networking. (for vmnet-bridged) Default: `en0`
- - `--qemu-network-address`: IP of the network address to be used for networking.
- - `--qemu-network-bridge`: Name of the network bridge to be used for networking.
-Default: `br0`
+ - `--qemu-network-vmnet-id`: The vmnet id to use for networking.
+Default: `net0`

 The `--qemu-boot2docker-url` flag takes a few different forms.
 By default, if no value is specified for this flag, Machine will check locally for